-NHTI nurtures a sense of community service that serves to develop, coordinate, and promote literacy and community service through community partnerships and agencies.
+NHTI nurtures a sense of community service that serves to develop students as active citizens through work with community partners and agencies.
 NHTI is a participating member of Campus Compact for New Hampshire, a consortium of higher education institutions in New Hampshire whose purpose is to advance the integration of service learning, civic responsibility, and meaningful community collaboration throughout institutions of higher education.